martoe/gradle-svntools-plugin/docs/SvnCheckout.md

 ## [SvnCheckout](../src/main/groovy/at/bxm/gradleplugins/svntools/tasks/SvnCheckout.groovy) task

 Creates an SVN workspace by checking out an SVN URL to a local directory.
 Also supports updating an existing workspace.
+If you just need the versioned files without SVN metadata, use the [SvnExport](SvnExport.md) task.

 ### Configuration